klippa-app/go-pdfium/README.md

 [build-url]:https://github.com/klippa-app/go-pdfium/actions

-:rocket: *Easy to use PDF library using Go and pdfium* :rocket:
+:rocket: *Easy to use PDF library using Go and PDFium* :rocket:

 **A fast, multi-threaded and easy to use PDF library for Go applications.**